digitalocean/sample-functions-golang-random/README.md

 ### Learn More

-You can learn more about App Platform and how to manage and update your application in [the official App Platform Documentation](https://www.digitalocean.com/docs/app-platform/).
+You can learn more about DigitalOceans Functions in [the official Functions Documentation](https://docs.digitalocean.com/products/functions/).